Golf0ned/nu-esports-bot/README.md

 Running the bot locally requires a few additional steps.

 Make sure you have [Python 3.10+](https://www.python.org/downloads/) installed.

-From here, make and activate a virtual environment with your favorite tool ([venv](https://docs.python.org/3/library/venv.html), [conda](https://anaconda.org/anaconda/conda), etc.) and install the requirements:
+From here, make and activate a virtual environment with your favorite tool ([venv](https://docs.python.org/3/library/venv.html), [conda](https://anaconda.org/anaconda/conda), etc.).

+Then, install the required packages with:

 ```bash
 pip install -r requirements.txt
 ```

-You will also need a Postgres database to connect to.
+Additionally, you will also need a Postgres database to connect to.
 There are multiple ways to set this up:

 - Install and run [locally](https://www.postgresql.org/download/)
 - Use [Docker](https://hub.docker.com/_/postgres)
 - Use a cloud provider of your choice ([AWS](https://aws.amazon.com/rds/postgresql/), [DigitalOcean](https://www.digitalocean.com/products/managed-databases-postgresql), [Railway](https://docs.railway.com/guides/postgresql), etc.)

+After you have Postgres up and running, modify `secrets.yaml` (and/or `compose.yaml`) to point to it -- the defaults are set up for Docker Compose.

 ## Contributing

-TODO
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute to the bot.